- Therapy Modalities Glossary

 Goal

-What are the goals of Biofeedback and Neurofeedback?
+What is the goal of Biofeedback and Neurofeedback Training?

 Biofeedback aims to help you self-regulate so that you’re better able to be the person you want to be.
 Biofeedback may help the brain and body learn to identify subconscious thoughts, feelings, and behaviors, and allow more conscious control over things like stress reduction, pain management, and enhancing physical performance.